 Overview

 The definition of cirrhosis covers a broad process.
-Each time the liver is injured — whether by alcohol use or another cause, such as infection — it tries to repair itself.
+As the liver is continually injured — whether by alcohol use, obesity or ongoing infection — it tries to repair itself.
 In the process, scar tissue forms.
 As cirrhosis gets worse, more and more scar tissue forms, making it difficult for the liver to do its job.
 Advanced cirrhosis is life-threatening.

 The liver damage caused by cirrhosis generally can't be undone.
 But if liver cirrhosis is diagnosed early and the underlying cause is treated, further damage can be limited.
 In rare cases, it may be reversed.